Frequently Asked Questions

-Thank you for your interest in applying to the Administrative Fellowship program at Wake Forest Baptist.
+Thank you for your interest in applying to the Administrative Fellowship Program at Wake Forest Baptist.
 For all information related directly to the application components and process, see Application.

-Individuals must possess an MHA, MBA, or equivalent degree from a Commission on Accreditation of Healthcare Managment Education (CAHME) or a Association to Advance Collegiate Schools of Business (AACSB) accredited program, Or be enrolled in a graduate program that will award the same upon completion of the Administrative Fellowship.
+Individuals must possess an MHA, MBA, or equivalent degree from a Commission on Accreditation of Healthcare Management Education (CAHME) or a Association to Advance Collegiate Schools of Business (AACSB) accredited program, Or be enrolled in a graduate program that will award the same upon completion of the administrative fellowship.

-What is the compensation?
-Wake Forest Baptist offers Administrative Fellows a total compensation package including insurance benefits (health, dental, and vision), the option to contribute to our 403B retirement savings plan, and a stipend competitive with other Fellowship programs.
+Wake Forest Baptist offers administrative fellows a total compensation package including insurance benefits (health, dental, and vision), the option to contribute to our 403B retirement savings plan, and a stipend competitive with other Fellowship programs.
 Administrative fellows receive time off on the following holidays: Fourth of July, Labor Day, Thanksgiving Day, Christmas Day, New Year’s Day, and Memorial Day.
-Recognizing the importance of continuing education and professional development, the Fellows typically are provided funding for attendance at national and state/regional meetings.
+Recognizing the importance of continuing education and professional development, the fellows typically are provided funding for attendance at national and state/regional meetings.

-When does the Administrative Fellowship begin?
-When does it end?
-The Administrative Fellowship is typically ten – twelve months, beginning in June and continuing through the following May.
+The administrative fellowship is typically ten – twelve months, beginning in June and continuing through the following May.

 Wake Forest Baptist does not guarantee Fellows job opportunities within the organization.
 However, in past years, Alumni have proven to be very marketable job candidates.

 Congratulations!
 You have accepted an offer to complete the Administrative Fellowship at Wake Forest Baptist.

 Within a few months of your start date, you will be contacted with information regarding signing a contract and completing a Pre-Employment Screening.
-We also encourage you to: update your resume; determine your learning objectives and goals for the Fellowship and stay up to date on health care trends and policy.
+We also encourage you to: update your resume; determine your learning objectives and goals for the fellowship and stay up to date on health care trends and policy.

-What is the dress code?
 Fellows are expected to comply with the business professional dress code.
 Suits are not required every day, but are appropriate for attendance at leadership meetings.

-Fellows will have the opportunity engage themselves in a wide array of projects based on their specific learning objectives and goals as well as the needs of Wake Forest Baptist Health.
+Fellows will have the opportunity to engage themselves in a wide array of projects based on their specific learning objectives and goals as well as the needs of Wake Forest Baptist Health.

 Academic Program Staff

 Please encourage students to explore this website and to Contact Us if they have any questions.

 Yes.
-The preceptors are willing to work with the any Fellow who meets this criteria to ensure that he/she receives the maximum value from the Fellowship, while completing any additional requirements from his/her graduate program.
+The preceptors are willing to work with the any fellow who meets this criteria to ensure that he/she receives the maximum value from the Fellowship, while completing any additional requirements from his/her graduate program.

 Wake Forest Baptist Staff

-Leadership throughout the medical center is encouraged to engage with the Administrative Fellows.
-To set up introductory meetings, shadowing experiences, tours and/or project opportunities in your department or division for the current Administrative Fellows, please Contact Us .
+Leadership throughout the medical center is encouraged to engage with the administrative fellows.
+To set up introductory meetings, shadowing experiences, tours and/or project opportunities in your department or division for the current administrative fellows, please Contact Us .

 Wake Forest Baptist benefits from: the productive efforts of intelligent, energetic individuals; exposure to current management concepts and ideas from major academic institutions; and recruitment of promising new talent to its administrative staff.
-Furthermore, the Administrative Fellowship demonstrates the educational component of Wake Forest Baptist’s mission.
+Furthermore, the administrative fellowship demonstrates the educational component of Wake Forest Baptist’s mission.